NEFSC/READ-SSB-Lee-Ronthenetwork/README.md

 The first part runs the R script file called "my_fancy_rcode.R" that is stored in the directory that you are in.

 The mailme command will send you an email to "First.Last@noaa.gov" with the message "my_fancy_rcode complete" .
-This is particularly useful if your code takes a long time to run: you'll get a message that it's done.
+This is optional.
+It is particularly useful if your code takes a long time to run: you'll get a message that it's done.
 Not all of the servers have this functionality.

+littler is another modern way to run R from the terminal.
+R CMD BATCH and R are older methods that you might see on the internet.
+They are probably not as good.

 # Part 6 - Check and Detach